Wednesday, 28 May 2025

 • CARNIVAL DIABLOS (2001): Liege Lord vocalist Joe Comeau takes over the mic and is in my opinion the best and most metal vocalist Annihilator ever had.
 And the songs are diverse and showcase all of Jeff's best songwriting techniques.
 Blazing thrashers ('Denied', 'Battered', 'Hunter Killer'), killer old-school speed metal ('Epic of War', 'The Rush'), strong mid-tempo grooves ('Time Bomb', 'The Perfect Virus')... even an AC/DC-esque hard rocker ('Shallow Grave') and a catchy joke number ('Chicken and Corn')!
 This album has it all.
 Still not perfect, but very strong indeed. - 8.7/10

-• WAKING THE FURY (2002): Second and last album with Joe Comeau, and it's largely a speed metal tour de force!
+• WAKING THE FURY (2002): Second and last studio album with Joe Comeau, and it's largely a speed metal tour de force!
 Tighter and more consistent in style than Carnival Diablos, this is one of my favourite metal albums from the nu metal-dominated early millennium.
 The fuzzy guitar tones and production take some getting used to, that much is true.
 But really this is what metal is all about for me. - 9/10

 • DOUBLE LIVE ANNIHILATION (2003, live album): The definitive Annihilator live package, at least so far anyway.
 2 CDs of pure energetic heavy metal goodness from the Joe Comeau era!
 Speaking of, Joe sings all these tracks brilliantly, regardless of who sang what originally.
 Songs from every album to date at the time (even Remains) makes for a jolly good time to be had indeed! - 9/10